 PEADAR DONOHOE – Artistic Director & Performer

 Dr. Peadar Donohoe is artistic director of Cyclone Rep, drama coach at Cork School of Music and has conducted a research PhD on the uses of Roleplay to prevent Bullying through Trinity College, Dublin.
 As Artistic Director and founder of Cyclone Repertory Company, Peadar is best known for his versions of Shakespeare’s plays entitled: “The Shakespeare Sessions” (Hamlet, Merchant of Venice, Romeo & Juliet and Macbeth) which are abridged versions of the originals which break the fourth wall, invite learner interaction, participation and discussion.
 He has directed and acted in numerous other works including Romeo and Juliet for Tantalus, Suicide Notes for the Cork Mental Health Foundation, The Merchant of Venice and Romeo and Juliet (Cyclone co-productions with the Cork Opera House, Lone Star (Cyclone), The Quest for the National Chamber Choir, Letter from Iraq (Tantalus), Marat/Sade (Dramask); Play the Piano Drunk (Cyclone/Medaza).
 Peadar has been an invited speaker at conferences, and has delivered lectures and workshops in academic and professional institutions.
 He has written plays and articles for journals including “Assessing Learner Modalities” (Goethe Institute), “The Bullying Prevention Pack” (An Leanbh Og) and “The Bullying Circle” (Cyclone).
 Currently, he has just written, directed and produced “The Bullying Prevention Session” which is a play, discussion, presentation and workshop that explores how the actions and perceptions of participant players can foster either a climate for bullying or promote an environment that prevents bullying.
+Peadar has also published numerous research articles some of which can be downloaded from ResearchGate.
+To view, please follow this link: Peadar Donohoe on Research Gate

-MARCUS BALE – Company Manager & Performer
+MARCUS BALE – Company Manage & Performer

 Marcus Bale trained in Buenos Aires for seven years in different Actors Studios.
 He also studied all over the world Improvisation, Clown, Circus, Mime, Physical, Mask and Anthropological Theatre.
 He has performed and directed in Ireland and abroad more than 50 plays ranging from Shakespeare to Clown, Commedia dell’Arte, Improvisation based-formats, Classics and much more.
 Since 2002 he has been giving workshops on Improvisation, Clowning, Commedia dell’ Arte, & the Techniques of Grotowski, LeCoq, Barba & Boal’s Theatre of the Oppressed, always emphasising the physical aspect of theatre.
 He has taught in Ireland, Germany, Italy, Canada, UK & Argentina.
 In 2001 he co-founded Cyclone Comedy Improv Troupe & BYOB Theatre Company.
 In 2002 he was co-founder of the Snatch Comedy Improv Troupe with whom he still performs all over Ireland and abroad.
 He taught & directed “The Spirit of Sign”, Cork Deaf Community Drama group & is also guest teacher at the Theatre Courses in Kinsale College of Further Education, Coláiste an Chraoibhin, Fermoy & KCAT Drama Course in Callan, Kilkenny.
 He is regularly invited to teach drama in Germany, Italy and UK.
 He is the creator and editor of the Irish Bulletin for Actors & Actresses, a resource that provides information to actors and actresses all over the country about working possibilities, and has currently more than 2000 members.
 He is Company Manager and a founding member of Cyclone Rep Company as well as a performer.
 For Cyclone Rep, he co-directed all of The Shakespeare Sessions and also wrote the editions of “The Macbeth Session” and “The Othello Session”.
 He has also directed in 2014 (this time on his own) Cyclone Rep’s show “The King Lear Session”, using a good dose of Commedia dell’Arte and Clowning techniques in the process.